leonoraidos/spicymango/backend/README.md

  - <strong> Get Album by ID [/album/:id] </strong>
 <lb>
 This endpoint retrieves a specific album by its ID.
+Returns the album details and a list of photos associated with the specified album ID.

  ##### Request Method: GET
    ###### Path Parameters: